 Alright, first I will confess that I rarely get my inbox to zero but I try and usually end the day with less than 10 emails in my inbox.

 Like many of you, I juggle a lot.
-In some ways my inbox has become a virtual to-do list.
+In some ways, my inbox has become a virtual to-do list.
 When the inbox is full I feel a bit overwhelmed and disorganized.

 A person who is juggling multiple demands and responsibilities will have any number of questions, requests, and bits of information being virtually launched at them at all moments of the day.
 By keeping an organized and clear inbox I am able to be responsive, efficient, and dependable.

 If you Google “Inbox Zero” you will find many articles with a variety of tips on how to achieve Inbox Zero.
 Many repeat the advice of Merlin Mann who is credited for the term Inbox Zero and his 5 step advice to delete, delegate, respond, defer and do.
 There is also advice out there that tells you to only check your email at the top of each hour or only twice a day.
 Some of that might work for you, but some may not.
-We all have our own styles and demands on our life and the key is to find the process and the technology that works for each of us individually.
+We all have our own styles and demands on our lives and the key is to find the process and the technology that works for each of us individually.

 Here is the process and technologies I use.